-Factory farming systems demand fast-growing or high-yielding animals, encouraged through selective breeding and the use of concentrated feed.
-This puts the animals at risk of developing often-painful physiological problems such as lameness, weakened or broken bones, infections and organ failure.
+Factory farming systems demand fast-growing or high-yielding animals.
+They achieve this through selective breeding and the use of concentrated feed.
+This puts the animals at risk of developing often-painful physiological problems.
+Lameness, weakened or broken bones, infections and organ failure are common health problems for factory farmed animals.
 Antibiotics or other growth-promoting treatments are used in some countries to encourage even higher yields*.

 Factory farmed meat chickens grow so fast that 25% suffer from painful lameness.

-*The use of antibiotics to promote farm animal growth is outlawed in the EU but legal in a number of countries, including the United States, where around 80% of all antibiotics are believed to be used on farm animals8,9.
+*The use of antibiotics to promote farm animal growth is outlawed in the EU but legal in a number of countries.
+In the United States, around 80% of all antibiotics are believed to be used on farm animals8,9.

 But don't just take our word for it